 All important information for exchange students from partner universities

 We are pleased that you are interested in studying as an exchange student at Alanus University in Alfter.
 On this page, you will find all important information regarding exchange.
-An overview is also available in the Fact Sheet for International Students.

 In order to study as an exchange student in Alfter, your university must be an official partner of Alanus University.